feinstaub/feinstaub.github.io/struct/struct-main.md

-Bugs, wishes and annoyances / KDE UI
+Bugs, annoyances and wishes / KDE UI
 ====================================
 This page collects issues I stumbled on when using Linux with KDE.

+TODO: move content from here: http://codestruct.jimdo.com/

 ksnapshot [several]
 ----------------